 It is always hard to write a multilayer thin-client application as they incorporate several lines made up of intricate code for state management and handling transactions, multithreading,

-Additionally, J2EE server J2EE servers also provide many services in terms of container for the component type.
+Additionally, J2EE server J2EE servers also provide many services in terms of containers for the component type.
 Moreover, businesses do not have to rely on developers for developing these services; instead, companies could concentrate on solving business problems.

 In J2EE, the deployment process installs the application component in the containers as shown in the figure below: